fruit-bat/pico-zxspectrum/README.md

 ## Firmware targets
 Pre-built binary targets can be copied directly to a Pico Pi.
-They can be downloaded from the links in the table below or found in the uf2 folder.
+They can be downloaded from the links on the page for the board below or found in the uf2 folder.

 Before attempting to update the firmware on your Pico make sure power supplies and any USB host devices have been disconnected (hub, keyboard, joysticks, etc.).